1960 United States presidential election in Nebraska

 The 1960 United States presidential election in Nebraska took place on November 8, 1960, as part of the 1960 United States presidential election.
 Voters chose six representatives, or electors, to the Electoral College, who voted for president and vice president.

-Nebraska was won by incumbent Vice President Richard Nixon (R–California), running with United States Ambassador to the United Nations Henry Cabot Lodge, Jr., with 62.07% of the popular vote, against Senator John F. Kennedy (D–Massachusetts), running with Senator Lyndon B. Johnson, with 37.93% of the popular vote.
+Nebraska was won by incumbent Vice President Richard Nixon (R–California), running with former United States Ambassador to the United Nations Henry Cabot Lodge Jr., with 62.07% of the popular vote, against Senator John F. Kennedy (D–Massachusetts), running with Senator Lyndon B. Johnson, with 37.93% of the popular vote.

 With 62.07% of the popular vote, Nebraska would prove to be Nixon's strongest state in the 1960 election.